Always with your smartphone

 • The sports bra

-Well yes, it's not the most elegant solution, but there are sports bras on the market specifically designed with a smartphone integration.
+OK, it's not the most elegant solution, but there are sports bras on the market specifically designed with a built-in smartphone pocket.
 Located at the front, you can store your smartphone, keys, money and other valuables.

-The only downside is having to stop every time to check your phone.
+The only downside: having to stop every time to check your phone.

 • The backpack

-For the most experienced runners, it may seem like a minor solution, but it is possible to store your phone in hydration packs.
-Of course, if the pack is only used to carry a phone it's not very useful, and there are much more practical, less bulky and cheaper solutions.
+For the most experienced runners, it may seem like a trivial solution, but it is possible to store your phone in hydration packs.
+Sure, if the pack is only used to carry the phone it's not very useful and there are far more practical, less bulky and less expensive solutions.
 However, if you're about to run for a long time, you need to bring water with you to stay hydrated.
-In that case, it makes more sense to get a hydration pack that includes a pocket for your phone.
+In that case, it would be wiser to get a hydration pack that includes a pocket for your phone.

-This is where we get to the least practical solutions, which are almost survival situations.
-We don't really recommend this solution, as it will cause you more trouble than anything else.
+Here we get to the least practical solutions, which are almost survival situations.
+We don't really recommend this solution — it will hinder you more than anything else.

 At this rate, it's time to invest a little!